flowscripter/dynamic-plugin-framework/README.md

     deactivate Extension1
 ```

-As `ExtensionPoints` are simply Typescript classes, for the purposes of testing
+As `ExtensionPoints` are simply Typescript objects, for the purposes of testing
 or validation, it is possible to bypass the framework altogether and import an
 `Extension` and use it directly: